-While you might think it’s ok to wear a t-shirt with a political slogan or some satire on it, always take things from the point of view of the client.
+While you might think it’s ok to wear a t-shirt with a political slogan or some satire on it, always take things from the client’s point of view.

-The gym you are renting space in as a personal trainer may also take offense, so that’s why it’s a far better idea to wear a standard gym outfit.
+The gym you rent space in as a personal trainer may also take offense, so wearing a standard gym outfit is far better.

-The only writing on it should be your name, the fact that you are a personal trainer and the company who makes the clothing.
+The only writing on it should be your name, the fact that you are a personal trainer, and the company that makes the clothing.

 Or anything intimidating

-While a personal trainer that looks the part certainly is a selling point when looking to secure new clients, you don’t want to come off as intimidating either.
+While a personal trainer that looks the part certainly is a selling point when securing new clients, you don’t want to come off as intimidating, either.

 So if you like pushing iron, it will still be noticeable without you having to wear a tank top to show your bulging biceps.

 While you might think that would impress people, and yes, for some, it might, it can also be a little intimidating for others.